Eleven (Stranger Things): Fictional character biography

-Eleven is the daughter of Teresa "Terry" Ives, and a participant in the Project MKUltra experiments conducted by the Central Intelligence Agency (CIA).
+Born Jane Ives on June 7, 1971, Eleven is the daughter of Teresa "Terry" Ives, and a participant in the MKUltra experiments conducted by the Central Intelligence Agency (CIA).
 Eleven appears to have been born a psychic with notable telekinetic and extrasensory abilities.
 However, when she uses these abilities to a significant degree, she becomes temporarily weakened and her nose bleeds.
-At birth, Eleven was taken away from her mother by Dr. Martin Brenner and was raised as a test subject in Hawkins National Laboratory in order to develop her psychokinetic skills.
+At birth, Eleven was taken away from her mother by Dr. Martin Brenner and was raised as a test subject at Hawkins National Laboratory in order to develop her psychokinetic skills.
 When placed in a sensory deprivation tank, she can use remote viewing to access other dimensions, primarily for the purposes of espionage.
-In addition, Eleven can open and close portals, known as “Gates”, to a parallel dimension called the Upside Down.
+In addition, Eleven can open and close portals, known as "Gates", to a parallel dimension called the Upside Down.

 Season 1

-In the first season, Eleven escapes from Hawkins National Laboratory and attempts to steal food from a local restaurant.
-The owner, Benny, takes pity on her and calls social services.
-The responding social worker, who turns out to be an agent sent from Hawkins Laboratory, kills Benny; Eleven then flees before she can be taken again.
-She is encountered by Mike Wheeler (Finn Wolfhard), Dustin Henderson (Gaten Matarazzo) and Lucas Sinclair (Caleb McLaughlin), who are looking for their missing friend, Will Byers (Noah Schnapp).
+In the first season, Eleven escapes from Hawkins National Laboratory wearing only her hospital gown and attempts to steal food from a local restaurant.
+The owner Benny takes pity on her and calls social services while putting her in a long t-shirt associated with the restaurant.
+The responding social worker, who turns out to be an agent sent from Hawkins Laboratory, kills Benny.
+Eleven then flees before she can be taken again.
+She is encountered by Mike Wheeler (Finn Wolfhard), Dustin Henderson (Gaten Matarazzo) and Lucas Sinclair (Caleb McLaughlin), who are looking for their missing friend Will Byers (Noah Schnapp).
 The boys learn that her name is Eleven based on a "011" tattoo found on her left forearm.
-Mike decides to call her "El" for short, and allows Eleven to live in his basement.
-Fearing recapture, Eleven convinces Mike not to tell any adults so Dr. Brenner, whom she calls “Papa”, cannot find her.
+Mike decides to call her "El" for short and allows Eleven to live in his basement while providing her with some new clothes.
+Fearing recapture, Eleven convinces Mike not to tell any adults so Dr. Brenner, whom she calls "Papa" and the people that work for him called "Bad Men", cannot find her.

-Eleven helps to locate Will and determines that he is trapped in a parallel dimension, which the children dub the “Upside Down”, where he is being hunted by a creature they call the “Demogorgon”.
-The group sets out to find Will using their compasses, but Eleven interferes with their search when she realizes they are being led towards Hawkins Laboratory.
+Eleven helps to locate Will and determines that he is trapped in a parallel dimension, which the children dub the "Upside Down", where he is being hunted by a creature called the "Demogorgon".
+The group sets out to find Will using their compasses, but Eleven interferes with their search when she realizes they are being led toward Hawkins Laboratory.
 Lucas, noticing her deception, becomes angry at her; she ends up knocking him unconscious and fleeing.
-She later steals frozen waffles from a grocery store and eats them in the forest.
-Mike and Dustin are later threatened by bullies; Mike is forced to jump off a high cliff into a lake while Dustin is held hostage.
+She later steals Eggo waffles from a grocery store and eats them in the forest.
+Mike and Dustin are later threatened by bullies (whom Eleven calls "mouth breathers"); Mike is forced to jump off a high cliff into a lake while Dustin is held hostage.
 Eleven returns and intervenes before Mike hits the water, frightening the bullies and saving both Mike and Dustin.